Title: Designation of Funds as Donation/Gift or Grant/Sponsored Program

 Revision Date: First Version

-This policy applies to gift or grant funds received on behalf of or for the benefit of The College of William & Mary, including the Virginia Institute of Marine Science (hereafter referred to as the “University”).
-It establishes guidelines for distinguishing between two types of funding given to the university or an associate foundation: gifts and grants.
+This policy applies to gift or grant funds received on behalf of or for the benefit of The College of William & Mary, hereafter referred to as the “university”.
+It applies to gifts or donations received by any foundation affiliated with the university.
+The Policy establishes guidelines for distinguishing between two types of funding given to the university or an affiliated foundation: gifts and grants.
 Gifts, as defined below, are managed by University Advancement.
 Grants may be procured with assistance from University Advancement, but are managed by the Office of Sponsored Programs if they meet the criteria outlined below.

-This statement establishes classification and management guidelines for application and oversight responsibilities associated with extramural funding.
-External receipts received by the university are classified as either a sponsored project or a gift.
-Sponsored projects are managed by the Office of Sponsored Programs (OSP); gifts and donations are managed through University Advancement and the organization designated by the donor, either the university or the appropriate affiliated foundation.
+This policy establishes classification and management guidelines for application and oversight responsibilities associated with grants and gifts.
+Grants, which are associated with sponsored projects, are managed by the Office of Sponsored Programs (OSP).
+Gifts and donations are managed through University Advancement and the organization designated by the donor, either the university or an affiliated foundation.

 While there are a number of characteristics differentiating gifts and grants, the principal consideration in classifying the receipts is the intention of the payment.